kiranwood/LHL-SQL-Project/starting_with_data.md

 ### SQL Queries:

 ```
-SELECT EXTRACT(year FROM date) as year,
+SELECT EXTRACT(YEAR FROM date) as year,
 		COUNT(revenue) AS salesamount
 FROM transactions
-GROUP BY EXTRACT(year FROM date)
+GROUP BY EXTRACT(YEAR FROM date)
 ORDER BY salesamount DESC
 ```

 ```
-SELECT EXTRACT(month FROM date) as month,
+SELECT EXTRACT(MONTH FROM date) as month,
 		COUNT(revenue) AS salesamount
 FROM transactions
-GROUP BY EXTRACT(month FROM date)
+GROUP BY EXTRACT(MONTH FROM date)
 ORDER BY salesamount DESC
 ```